linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 31.12.2022 (announcement Linkspreed Drive)
+- **Linkspreed Drive** has been successfully decentralized!
+- Now use the big cloud completely decentralized!
+- Faster, safer and modern!

+### 31.12.2022 (announcement Linkspreed Drive)
 - We are currently working on adding our intelligent cloud **Linkspreed Drive** to the decentralized file storage network!

 ### 31.12.2022 (announcement Metabox)